Aruba, budget friendly family destination? YES!

-Today’s post was written by Julia, a dear friend who blogs at Life’s Precious, Jules.
-Julia and I met this past February in Louisiana and quickly became friends.
+Today’s post was written by Julia, a dear friend I met in Louisiana.
+We quickly became friends.
 We share a love of food, travel, and adventure!
 She lives in Birmingham, so I even get to see her now and then ~ though, not often enough.
 Without further ado, here’s Julia:

-Until recently, I always assumed the Caribbean was untouchable for a vacation unless I went on a cruise (or won the lottery).
-But when a friend and her family invited me to join them on their recent trip to Aruba, I found that vacationing in the Caribbean doesn’t have to be an expensive trip, and is great for families.
+Until recently, I assumed the Caribbean was untouchable for a vacation unless I went on a cruise (or won the lottery).
+But when a friend and her family invited me to join them on their trip to Aruba, I found that the Caribbean doesn’t have to be expensive.
+And, it’s great for families!

 Located only 18 miles off the coast of Venezuela, Aruba is considered the southern Caribbean.
 It’s set off from the string of other Caribbean islands but its location works to its advantage.
-It has an arid, desert climate, which means it’s sunny all year long, and is outside of the hurricane belt, so you won’t have to worry about bad weather ruining your trip.
-In fact, Aruba has the most sunny days of any island in the Caribbean, and US News & World Report ranked it among its Best Caribbean Family Vacations.
+It has an arid, desert climate, which means it’s sunny all year long.
+Also, set outside the hurricane belt, you won’t have to worry about bad weather ruining your trip.
+In fact, Aruba has the most sunny days of any island in the Caribbean.

 To find the best flight deals, plan your trip to Aruba in the “off-season.”
-Although there is technically not an off-season in Aruba, the high tourist season is mid-December to mid-April, when most people are trying to escape the cold at home.
+Although technically Aruba doesn’t have an off-season, travel from mid-December to mid-April costs more.
 However, since Aruba’s weather stays the same all year, any time is a good time to go!
 September happens to be the hottest month since the trade winds die down, but it’s also the least busy month.

 I went to Aruba at the end of April, right outside of high season, and my flight was only $350 from Birmingham, AL!
 I sometimes can’t even fly to North Carolina that cheaply.
-Most major American cities offer direct flights to Aruba’s airport, Queen Beatrix International, which makes it easy to get there, but I had one layover since Birmingham is a smaller airport.
+Most major American cities offer direct flights to Aruba’s airport, Queen Beatrix International, which makes it easy to get there.

 When you’re booking flights, check to see what days your hotel offers check in and check out.
-Some offer a Thursday-Thursday options, which can be cheaper for flights since most people fly in on Saturday.
-I also stayed two days short of a full week, and the flight price was $150 cheaper than if I had stayed the full week.
+Some offer a Thursday-Thursday options, which can be cheaper for flights compared to weekend travel.
+I also stayed two days short of a full week, which saved me $150 on airfare compared to the full week’s flight.

-Most people associate the Caribbean with all-inclusive resorts, and while you do have that option, it can often be cheaper to not go that route.
-Take into consideration that with all-inclusive, you’re also paying for unlimited alcohol, which you won’t be taking advantage of as a family.
+Most people associate the Caribbean with all-inclusive resorts, other options tend to be cheaper.
+With all-inclusive, you’re also paying for unlimited alcohol, which isn’t often practical when traveling with kids.
 Yes, all meals are included, but we’ll discuss options for that soon.

 Look for resorts that have flexible plans or timeshare resorts.
 We stayed in a timeshare at La Cabana Beach and Racquet Club, and only paid $550 for the week (my friend and her family the whole week) at this beachfront resort.
 You can also check sites like VRBO for rentals.